lfxr/lfxr/README.md

 ## What am I primarily working on right now?

-- Developing a unreleased utility for AviUtl
+- Developing an unreleased utility for AviUtl

 ## Links